otrv4/otrv4/otrv4.md

 The state variables are set to `0` and the key variables are set to `NIL` for this channel.

+### Session expiration

+// TODO: define what is session and what should be deleted.
+// TODO: define a session expiration time

+To defend against an attacker that captures some messages and compromises their ephemeral secrets, sessions should be expired if no new ECDH keys are generated within a certain amount of time.
+Expiration of the session means that all keys associated with the session are securely deleted.

+This session expiration time is decided individually by each party so it is possible for a party to have an expiration time of two hours and another party to set it to two weeks.
+For the first data message, the session expiration time is set by the receiver once this message is received.

+This session expiration time is set up as a timer.
+This timer can be compromised by clock errors.
+Some errors may cause the session to be deleted too early and result in undecryptable messages being received.
+Other errors may result in the clock not moving forward which would cause a session to never expire.
+To mitigate this, implementers should use secure and reliable clocks that cannot be manipulated by an attacker.

+The session expiration time encourages keys to be deleted often at the cost of having lost messages whose MAC keys cannot be revealed.
+For example, when Alice sets her session expiration time to be 2 hours, Bob must reply within that time frame.
+In order to reset Alices' session expiration time, Bob must reply and Alice must create a response to his reply.
+After two hours, Alice will delete all keys associated with this session.
+If she receives a message from Bob after two hours, she cannot decrypt the message and thus she cannot reveal the MAC key associated with it.

 ## User Profile

 OTRv4 introduces a user profile.
 The user profile contains the Ed448 long term